DantezMine/8bit-CPU-Minecraft/README.md

 8. The Input lamps set the input at the address pointed to by the Address lamps.

-INSTRUCTION SET:
+INSTRUCTION SET:<br />
-Note: A, B and X are assumed to be registers, while I is an immediate formed by A and B, where B is the higher and A the lower valued half of the byte
+Note: A, B and X are assumed to be registers, while I is an immediate formed by A and B, where B is the higher and A the lower valued half of the byte<br />
-Note: The Flags column indicates whether the flags register is updated during the operation.
+Note: The Flags column indicates whether the flags register is updated during the operation.<br />
 Note: A must always be an even numbered register, while B must always be odd numbered.

     Instr.
 Result A   B      Flags  Opcode  Description